cnslab-network-security/homework1/task2/README.md

 1. Describe how your scanner works.
 Concretely, describe how your logic scans open/closed ports of a target host.
 2. If you want to perform UDP scannig instead of TCP, which part of this script should be modified?
-3. If you run tcpdump when doing this task, you will see that an opposite host replies with a TCP RST packet if its port is closed.
-Suppose that you send an UDP packet to the closed port of a certain host.
-Do you think the host will reply with a UDP packet as well?
-Otherwise, which packet do you likely to receive?
+3. If you run tcpdump while performing this task, you will see that if a port is closed, an opposing host will reply with a TCP RST packet.
+Suppose you send a UDP packet to a closed port on a specific host.
+Do you think the host will reply with a UDP packet?
+If not, which packet are you likely to receive?

 ## Note: Ethical Issue